verrazzano/docs/content/en/docs/networking/security/net-security.md

 By default, applications do not have NetworkPolicies that restrict ingress into the application or egress from it.
 You can configure them for the application namespaces using the NetworkPolicy section of a Verrazzano project.

+{{< alert title="NOTE" color="warning" >}}
-Be aware that pods become isolated by having a NetworkPolicy that selects them.
+Pods become isolated by having a NetworkPolicy that selects them.
 The following is the additional NetworkPolicies required for communicating with Verrazzano system components if a custom NetworkPolicy is defined in the application.
 <details>